webbjulia/bios611/README.md

 # Hi, this is my 611 Data Science Project.
-More to come.

 This project will explore the public dataset "Breast Cancer Proteomes" from Kaggle (https://www.kaggle.com/datasets/piotrgrabo/breastcancerproteomes/data) , which features proteome profiling of 77 breast cancer patients.